 Doctoral studentships

 The inclusion of doctoral studentships must add value to the proposed research, and to the student compared to UKRI’s existing training grant routes.
 Students must be provided with a clear opportunity for a distinct and independent course of enquiry from the fellowship objectives and receive training that is not available through existing programmes.
+The fellowship must be viable without the studentship, with distinctive objectives that are not reliant upon the studentships.
+You should clearly explain the benefit to the students of being part of the research team.

-The fellow is expected to have completed any supervisor training required to be familiar with supervising within a UK higher education institution, before students start their studies.
-Where the fellow has been recruited from abroad the student should be assigned a co-supervisor with experience of training UK-based UKRI doctoral students.
+The host organisation should have a track record of training doctoral students and it is expected that there are UKRI doctoral students training concurrently with students supported by the fellowship.
+You are expected to have completed any supervisor training required to be familiar with supervising within a UK higher education institution, before students start their studies.
+If you are a fellow who has been recruited from abroad, the student should be assigned a co-supervisor with experience of training UK-based UKRI doctoral students.

 Doctoral students supported through the fellowship must be provided with the opportunity to develop their substantive research skills as well as with broader professional development opportunities.
 Evidence of an appropriate training environment that meets the UKRI expectations for doctoral training should be provided.